 Timothy Quam is a multi-faceted landscaper / artist / comic book illustrator / painter who hails from Iowa originally.
 After graduating with an Associate of Arts degree from Hawkeye Community College, he uprooted and moved to Seattle.
 Once here, he realized his great love of plants, nature, and all things wonderful about our Pacific Northwest environment.
 Tim is an energetic and enthusiastic learner of all things, and enjoys the hands-on Maintenance Lead work at Stone Soup which aligns nicely with his philosophical beliefs.

-Forest is an outdoor enthusiast who just recently moved to the great PNW.
+Forest is an outdoor enthusiast and nature lover.
 Originally from the mountains and deserts of Utah, she began her journey with plants there in 2014.
 She started working in greenhouses, then a nursery, and quickly moving into landscaping and yard maintenance.
 Since moving to the PNW she has grown interested in rainwater catchment and permaculture, and happy to be involved in helping create and design sustainable landscapes in the community.
 In her time away from work she’s skiing, skating, traveling, or just having fun with her beautiful toddler and husky!